Getting Started

 .llm_env

-file located in the$HOME/dsail
+file located in the$HOME/jaxon

 directory.- Add any environment key variables required by your LLM provider.
 For example, replace